LeStegii/server-software/java/LIMBO.md

-# Minecraft Java Folia Plugins software.
+# Minecraft Java Limbo software.
 This list contains Minecraft Java plugins Limbo server softwares.

 ⚠️ **Warning!** If a project is not in active development exploits such as Log4J could still work!